Want to make repairs to an older Sears Air compressor but pressure switch is no longer available?

 The switch has two sets of contact points of which one set is broken off and has been glued on.
 The glue failed and I would like to replace the switch.

-I can't find a p/n on the Square D switch.
-This switch has an on/off lever and what I suspect is an "unloader" feature.
-By this, I mean that the switch has a seperate small aluminum tube attached from the compressor cyl. head.
+I can’t find a p/n on the Square D switch.
+This switch has an on/off lever and what I suspect is an “unloader” feature.
+By this, I mean that the switch has a separate small aluminum tube attached from the compressor cylinder head.
 The actual switch sits atop a nipple from the storage tank but the smaller tube comes from the compressor head.